samirgaire10/samirgaire10/README.md

 </center>

-<p align="center">A tech enthusiast with a passion for open-source technology and programming  languages like Python and C .</p>
+<p align="center">A tech enthusiast with a passion for open-source technology and programming  languages like Python ,C ,Html , css , js , linux , opensource , privacy ETC.</p>

 ##